microsoft/react-native-code-push/README.md

 * [getCurrentPackage](#codepushgetcurrentpackage): Retrieves the metadata about the currently installed update (e.g. description, installation time, size).

 * [notifyApplicationReady](#codepushnotifyapplicationready): Notifies the CodePush runtime that an installed update is considered successful.
-If you are manually checking for and install updates (i.e. not using the [sync](#codepushsync) method to handle it all for you), then this method **MUST** be called, otherwise CodePush will regard the update as a failed one and rollback to the previous version when the app next restarts.
+If you are manually checking for and installing updates (i.e. not using the [sync](#codepushsync) method to handle it all for you), then this method **MUST** be called; otherwise CodePush will treat the update as failed and rollback to the previous version when the app next restarts.

 * [restartApp](#codepushrestartapp): Immediately restarts the app.
-If there is an update pending, it will be immediately displayed to the end-user.
-Otherwise, calling this method simply has the same behavior as the end-user killing and restarting the process.
+If there is an update pending, it will be immediately displayed to the end user.
+Otherwise, calling this method simply has the same behavior as the end user killing and restarting the process.

 * [sync](#codepushsync): Allows checking for an update, downloading it and installing it, all with a single call.
 Unless you need custom UI and/or behavior, we recommend most developers to use this method when integrating CodePush into their apps